-You will need an Internet connection and a desktop or laptop with video calling capabilities.
+You will need internet connection and a desktop or laptop with video calling capabilities.
+Please speak to your IT (or the relevant) department in order to ensure you are able to access the video calling platform.
 For more information on video calling platforms please see our technical guide.